Nick689/number-to-letter-in-BASIC/README.md

-- English1 complete the test in 182sec
+- English1 complete the test in 156sec
-- English2 complete the test in 249sec
+- English2 complete the test in 189sec it use a little more string function that slow down the script .
-- English3 complete the test in 165sec
-- English4 complete the test in 331sec  There's an performance issue with array in LibreOffice
-- English5 complete the test in 215sec
-.
 .
 .